-The Board objectively discharges its duties and responsibilities at all times in the interests of the Group and hold Management accountable for the overall performance for long-term success of the Group.
-All Directors, in the course of carrying out his or her duties, exercise due diligence and independent judgement, and act in good faith and in the best interests of the Group.
+The directors of the Company (the "Directors") are of the view that they have objectively discharged their duties and responsibilities at all times as fiduciaries in the interests of the Company and hold Management accountable for the overall performance for long-term success of the Group.
+All Directors, in the course of carrying out his or her duties, exercise due diligence and independent judgement, comply with applicable laws, act in good faith and in the best interests of the Group and its Shareholders at all times.

+In furtherance of this principle, internal guidelines have been established which requires all Board members who have a potential conflict of interest in a particular agenda item to recuse themselves from the discussion involving the relevant Board discussion.
+This policy also applies to all Board Committees.
+Directors are not to allow themselves to be placed in a position of real or apparent conflict of interest.
 In order to address and manage conflicts of interest, Directors are required to promptly declare any actual, potential and perceived conflict of interest, in relation to a transaction or proposed transaction at a Board meeting or by written notification to the company secretary (the "Company Secretary").
 In addition, the Company has in place procedures for Directors to give general notice of any interests in any corporation or firm, in order to anticipate possible conflicts of interest between the Director and the Group.
 This procedure is conducted upon appointment and annually, prompting Directors to update any change in interests and/or confirm its previous disclosures.
 Directors that are in conflict of interest with the Company, whether actual or potential, are required to recuse themselves from discussions and abstain from voting on the matter.